ShuliZ/Cardiologist-Web-Application/README.md

 * This product is based on a machine learning classifier.
 The Machine Learning metric for the model evaluation is False Positive rate, because it is more important that a person with a heart disease is not reported correctly.
 A 10% False Positive rate denotes success.

 Business Metric
-* The Business metric for the product is the number of health reports generated, which is a proxy for DAU.
+* Daily number of health reports generated: this is a proxy for DAU indicating the number of patients for online consultation.
+* Abandon rate: it measures the number of users who did not complete the health check surveys.